Notalgia Paresthetica is a common cause of itching in the middle of the back.

 When you have an itch that happens at a spinal level it's called neuropathic itch, or more precisely, neuropathic pruritus.

-The best treatment, in my opinion, is to keep the itchy back skin very well hydrated using an alpha hydroxy acid containing moisturizer such as Am Lactin Cream (which is available over the counter).
+The best treatment, in my dermatologic opinion, is to keep the itchy back skin very well hydrated and free of scale.
+This is done using a strong alpha hydroxy acid containing moisturizer.

-When simply moisturizing and wearing soft fabrics doesn't work, the next step is to throw an ice pack on the itchy back skin.
+This is a simple intervention when the itch is screaming.
+Usually the Ultra-Fast Triple Action Kit and wearing soft fabrics keeps the itch down but there are still times when it sneaks through.
+The next step is to throw an ice pack on the itchy back skin.

 Ice sends a very loud temperature message up the poor little impinged nerve and this really does override the itch message.
 Think of it like the way loud music drowns out your conversation at a concert.
 Temperature and itch travel on the same nerve pathway (thank goodness) so we can use cool to override itch.